 Although well known as a holiday destination, the Cinque Terre remains surprisingly mellow.
-The five little villages, perched like limpets on the cliffs of Italy’s northwest coast, offer everything from scenic walks and pastel-hued views to wine tasting and lemon festivals.
-If you are looking for holiday inspiration, this is a place that guarantees an Italian break both relaxing and stimulating.
+The five little villages, clinging like limpets on the cliffs of Italy’s northwest coast, offer everything from scenic walks and pastel-hued views to wine tasting and lemon festivals.

 For more on the Cinque Terre, take a look at our award-winning Liguria guide, the only standalone guide to the region.